If you’re not calculating the lifetime value of your customers, here’s why you might want to start.

 Tips to increase CLV

-As you develop a better understanding of the importance of customer lifetime value, the next step is determining how you can increase it.
-Often, increasing customer lifetime value can boost your business’s revenue without substantially increasing your marketing efforts.
-Consider:
+As you develop a better understanding of customer lifetime value and its importance, the next step is determining how you can increase it.
+Increasing customer lifetime value can boost your business’s revenue without substantially increasing your marketing efforts or ad spend.

-When customers visit your website, they should not only receive information about the product or service they’re looking for, but about the accessories and additions that go along with it.
+When customers visit your website, they should not only receive information about the product or service they’re looking for, but about the accessories and additions that go along with it, if applicable.

-A customer buying a grill may need to buy a cover, utensils, or propane to go with it.
-Someone who purchased the basic-level tier of your service may be interested in the deluxe version as their needs grow.
+For example, a customer buying a grill may need a cover, utensils, or propane.
+Someone who purchased the basic-level tier of your service may be interested in the deluxe or enterprise version as their needs grow.
 Consider offering recommended pairings to go with a purchase.
-These potential upsells could pop up on the product page or as recommendations in the shopping cart.
+These potential upsells could pop up on the product page, as recommendations in the shopping cart, or via email.

 Consider targeting ads to customers who have already visited your website, or even those who have made a purchase in the past.
 You can create retargeting (also called remarketing) ads designed to target the types of products customers have already considered buying or offerings that go along with a past purchase.